 Boardwalk fries?!
 Never heard of ’em.

-To this Texas-raised gal, fries were something that came next to BBQ Brisket, Burgers, or chicken fried steak.
+To this Texas-raised gal, fries were something that came next to BBQ Brisket, Burgers, or chicken-fried steak.

 So, like our other favorite East Coast food, we’ve had to come up with our own version of boardwalk fries that taste good AND won’t send you into a fried food coma…

-Introducing our delicious oven-roasted crispy baked potato wedges recipe!
+Introducing our delicious oven-baked potato wedges recipe!

 CRISPY BAKED POTATO WEDGES